SyedFaisalAli/HunspellToJSON/README.md

 ### Key
 This option is only applicable if you are using the add-sub format.
 It further removes some redundancy by putting all prefixes and suffixes in a key array.
 Each word will then have an array of indexes to lookup in the keys for the add-sub to apply.
 If you are using add-sub, it is recommended to use the option -k as it doesn't nearly affect the parsing since it is a simple lookup. unspellToJSON

+## TODO
+* Add option to exclude a list of words from a file
+* Add compound list